leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 The main goal of last-mile logistics is to deliver items to the end-user as fast as possible and at the lowest cost to the company that’s delivering them.

-According to [**McKinsey and Company**](https://www.mckinsey.com/\~/media/mckinsey/industries/travel%20transport%20and%20logistics/our%20insights/how%20customer%20demands%20are%20reshaping%20last%20mile%20delivery/parcel_delivery_the_future_of_last_mile.ashx), last mile parcel shipment is estimated at over **$83 billion this year**, with expectations to double within the next 10 years.
+According to [**McKinsey and Company**](https://www.mckinsey.com/\~/media/mckinsey/industries/travel%20transport%20and%20logistics/our%20insights/how%20customer%20demands%20are%20reshaping%20last%20mile%20delivery/parcel_delivery_the_future_of_last_mile.ashx), last-mile parcel shipment is estimated at over **$83 billion this year**, with expectations to double within the next 10 years.

 This brings us to the importance of last-mile logistics.